Science meets voodoo in a New Orleans festival of water

 The festival, now in its seventh year, is the brainchild of Sallie Ann Glassman, a longtime New Orleans resident who is a high priestess in the Haitian religion of voodoo and an anti-poverty activist.

-In 2006, the year after Katrina, Glassman and her husband, real estate developer Pres Kabacoff, built the multipurpose community centre in the devastated Bywater neighbourhood.
+In 2006, the year after Katrina, Glassman and her husband, real estate developer Pres Kabacoff, built the multipurpose community center in the devastated Bywater neighborhood.

-Her voodoo shop – where Glassman holds readings and healings, and dispenses talismans, voodoo dolls and chicken foot fetishes – became the first tenant of the new "healing centre," which in time came to house a restaurant, fitness centre, fresh-foods grocery and performing arts space.
+Her voodoo shop – where Glassman holds readings and healings, and dispenses talismans, voodoo dolls and chicken foot fetishes – became the first tenant of the new "healing center," which in time came to house a restaurant, fitness center, fresh-foods grocery and performing arts space.

-Glassman regularly uses the centre to stage events aimed at strengthening the neighbourhood, and she sees the Anba Dlo festival as a natural way to focus attention on one of the biggest problems facing New Orleans and the region.
+Glassman regularly uses the center to stage events aimed at strengthening the neighborhood, and she sees the Anba Dlo festival as a natural way to focus attention on one of the biggest problems facing New Orleans and the region.

 "As a priestess, it's my work to bring balance and healing and wholeness to the community, so this is absolutely in keeping with my work," she said.